LambdaGaming/bh_accessories_sqlite/README.md

 Extract the addon onto your addons folder.
 Open up the config file named bh_acc_config.lua where you can edit whatever you want (Vendor accessories, NPC Spawns, Allowed Ranks, Fonts, Language, Colors and more).
 Then you can edit the other config file called bh_acc_items_config.lua This file contains all supported addons (47 addons).
 Allowing you to disable or enable whichever you want.

-MYSQL:

-Make sure you have mysqloo installed
-Go to bh_acc_sql_config.lua and configure it with your MySQL database details Save your files and restart your server

 NPCS: